Solar Panel Kit Overview

 A 1000 watt solar panel system will deliver 1000 watts to your batteries every hour that the sun is directly over the panels.
 Depending on your location and time of year, you will get an average of 5 – 12 hours of sunlight daily.

 This means your 1000 watt solar panel kit can theoretically deliver 5,000 – 12,000 watts of power to your battery bank.
 In practice, estimate 50-70% of that amount.
 The sun is only directly over your panels for about 1 hour each day.
-The rest of the day is at an angle, and your panels will not deliver the total 1000 watts.
+The rest of the day it is at an angle, and your panels will not deliver the total 1000 watts.

 What Size Solar Panels Should I Consider?